ArthurClemens/polythene/lib/polythene/theme/theme.md

 	require('polythene/theme/icon/icon.css!');

 which points to the CSS file in the same directory.
 Note that the suffix exclamation mark is needed for SystemJS' text plugin.

+#### Styling in Javascript

+Styling code is relayed to theme js.
+See for instance `theme/tabs/tab.js` where the scrollable tabs are aligned to the header above.

 ## Custom theme / overriding default styles